Embezzlement: NY Penal Law Article 155

 While both the accused and victims have common questions about Embezzlement and Grand Larceny, the easiest way to understand this offense is to look at the crime as an unlawful taking of another’s property with the intent to deprive that person of the property or to withhold the same.
 In the context of Embezzlement, the property in question is money whether it is obtaining the funds through fraudulent checks, improper use of a credit card, unapproved wire transfers, skimming cash or any other method.
 What dictates the severity of the offense is the value of the property.
 Again, in the context discussed here, examining the total amount of the theft from one business or complainant is generally how prosecutors determine the degree of the crime.

-Briefly, the following are the Grand Larceny crimes for Embezzlement in New York:
+Briefly, the following are the crimes for Embezzlement:

-- First Degree Grand Larceny (NY PL 155.42) is a “B” felony punishable by as much as twenty five years in prison where an Embezzlement exceeds $1,000,000.
+- First Degree Grand Larceny: NY PL 155.42 is a class “B” felony punishable by as much as twenty-five years in prison where a fraud exceeds $1,000,000.

-- Third Degree Grand Larceny (NY PL 155.35) is a “D” felony punishable by as much as seven years in prison where an Embezzlement exceeds $3,000 and is no greater than $50,000.
+- Third Degree Grand Larceny: NY PL 155.35 is a class “D” felony punishable by as long as seven years in prison where the theft exceeds $3,000 and is no greater than $50,000.

-Keep in mind that it is important to discuss with your New York Embezzlement lawyer how prosecutors aggregate multiple thefts over extended periods of times to increase the degree or severity of the Grand Larceny charge that you may face.Your Defense Against an Embezzlement Arrest
+Keep in mind that it is important to discuss with your own counsel how prosecutors aggregate multiple thefts over extended periods of times to increase the degree or severity of the charges you may face.A Further Analysis & Related Offenses